artywysmyk/tenzies-game-react/README.md

 ## Tenzies Game App

-This is the Tenzies Project from Scrimba, part of their [React Course](https://scrimba.com/learn/learnreact) with Bob Ziroll.
+This is the Tenzies Project from Scrimba, part of the [React Course](https://scrimba.com/learn/learnreact) with Bob Ziroll.
 The challenged included a design file from figma, and its main purpose was to get more comfortable working with React components, useState and useEffect.

 The rules of the tenzies game: there are 10 dice.
 The user can click on the dice to hold it (the color of the held dice turns green).
 Now, when the user clicks on the "roll" button, the held dice won't change.
 The user will play this game until all the dice are the same number.
 Once she/he wins, the app will play a fun confetti drop and the "roll" button will now read "play again".
 Clicking "play again" will reset the game and the player will start from the beginning.